Brief: This is a detailed guide showing you how to install GNOME Shell Extensions manually or easily via a browser.

 “To control GNOME Shell extensions using this site you must install GNOME Shell integration that consists of two parts: browser extension and native host messaging application.”

-You can simply click on the suggested add-on link by your web browser.
-You can install them from the link below as well:
+You can simply click on the suggested add-on link in your web browser.

-Just installing browser add-on won’t help you.
-You’ll still see an error like:
+Just installing a browser add-on won’t help you.
+You’ll still see an error like this:

 This is because you haven’t installed the host connector yet.
 There is chrome-gnome-shell to help you.
 To install it, use this command:

 sudo apt install chrome-gnome-shell

 Don’t worry about the ‘chrome’ prefix in the package name.
 It has nothing to do with Chrome.
 You don’t have to install a separate package for Firefox or Opera here.